PJ-Resp3ct/UPAT/README.md

 ----
 Author: Pierre Jourdan
-UPAT has been developed in the context of the Master's project in CyberSecurity proposed by UCLan Cyprus, under the supervision of Dr Eliana Stavrou.
+UPAT has been developed in the context of the Master's thesis project while studying towards the MSc Cybersecurity degree at UCLan Cyprus, under the supervision of Dr Eliana Stavrou.

 Feel free to contribute.